Deep Dive Into Shopify Capital: Online Business Owners Guide

 Raising money is not simple.
 However, if you run your online business on Shopify, there is now a simpler method.
 Besides offering sales tax calculation and reporting, Shopify also provides loans to eCommerce businesses through its Shopify Capital Program.

-Shopify’s own capital program called “Shopify Capital”, which is meant for qualified clients who need financial assistance to develop their businesses.
+Shopify’s capital program, “Shopify Capital,” is meant for qualified clients needing financial assistance to develop their businesses.

 However, if you need money from Shopify, you’ll need a long-term plan for spending it so that you may make a profit—and not just drain your profits dry.

 In April 2016, Shopify launched Shopify Capital, a lending program for Shopify businesses in the United States, Canada, and the United Kingdom.

 Shopify offers a unique business loan that connects your company to potential customers.

 Rather than paying back monthly installments with an interest rate added on, it finances a portion of your future receipts.

 So when you make future sales, some of that money is immediately transferred to the repayment of your Shopify Capital investment.